-The Bureau of Land Management posted formal notice Sept.
-13 for the Nov.
-12 auction of leases in Nevada covering 263 parcels across about 850 square miles (2,201 sq. km).
+The auction of leases in Nevada initially covered 263 parcels across about 850 square miles (2,201 sq. km).

-Kemba Anderson, chief of the agency’s branch of mineral resources, formally removed more than half of the proposed lease area from the auction “for further analysis” on Oct.
-28 in order to comply with the judge’s order.
+Kemba Anderson, chief of the BLM’s mineral resources branch, said she removed more than half of the proposed lease area from the auction on Oct.
+28 “for further analysis to comply with the judge’s order.

-Leases for the remaining 380 square miles (984 sq. km) still are scheduled to be auctioned Tuesday.
-Developers must possess leases before seeking permits for energy exploration on federal land.
+Leases for the remaining 380 square miles (984 sq. km) are still scheduled to be auctioned Tuesday.
+Developers must have such leases before seeking permits for energy exploration on federal land.

-The conservation groups said in a statement last week that despite minimal industry interest in drilling, the Trump administration has fueled a speculative frenzy by leasing hundreds of thousands of acres of sensitive public land in Nevada critical to grouse.
+The conservation groups have said in a statement that despite minimal industry interest in drilling, the Trump administration has fueled a speculative frenzy by leasing hundreds of thousands of acres of public land in Nevada that is critical for sage grouse.

-The Trump rules affected public land in Idaho, Wyoming, Colorado, Utah, Nevada, California and Oregon.
-Sage grouse territory in Montana, Washington and the Dakotas was not affected.
+Trump wants to curtail sage grouse habitat in Idaho, Wyoming, Colorado, Utah, Nevada, California and Oregon.
+Sage grouse territory in Montana, Washington and the Dakotas has not been affected.

 Many areas of Nevada taken off the auction block are within the traditional homeland of the Shoshone and Paiute tribes, including the head of the Ruby Valley and the neighboring Maverick Mountains, the Egan Range and neighboring Steptoe Valley, in the headwaters of Spring Valley and in Jakes Valley.